rnascunha/tree_trunks/README.md

 	.enable = true
 };
 ```
-The `max_level` attribute will decide if the menssage should or not be displayed (if this attibute is higher than the global definition, it will be ignored).
+The `max_level` attribute will decide if the message should or not be displayed (if this attibute is higher than the global definition, it will be ignored).
 You can change this behaviour setting `enable=false` or globally setting `ignore_module_level/TT_IGNORE_MODULE_LEVEL` equal to `true`.

 ### Custom configuration